mparramont/Sounds/README.md

 This application is built using Ruby on Rails 4.0 with Twitter Bootstrap as the base, and some other gems for various tasks: forms, validation, uploads, search... you can check the details in the Gemfile.
 It uses PostgreSQL as the database engine to enable easy deploying to Heroku and fast, no-frills search.

-For any questions or comments, please contact me at mparramont@gmail.com
+For any questions or comments, please contact me!

 Hope you like it!